 In the above table, Hugues le Grand is Hugh the Great.
 He was the son of Beatrix, and she married Robert I, and Beatrix descends from Charlemagne.
 Louis IX ends the above table and begins the next one.

-In this next table (Part 2), about the later Capetians (in all capitals), look for the Valois dynasty:
+In this next table (Part 2), about the later Capetians (in all capitals), look for the VALOIS DYNASTY (in all capitals):

 In the above table, the French Valois dynasty begins at the center right, in the rectangular box.
 The Valois dynasty will produce Charles VI, whose daughter Catherine of Valois will marry first Henry V of England and then she married, second, Owen Tudor, who is the namesake of the Tudor dynasty in England, in the next table.